 In this guide, we'll debunk a common myth about the best time to take the test, discuss the most important factors for determining when you should take the SAT or ACT, and go over the best testing plan for most high school students.

-Myth: Some SAT/ACT Test Dates are Always Easier Than Others
+Myth: Some SAT/ACT Test Dates Are Always Easier Than Others

-The 4 Important Factors for Your SAT/ACT Date
+4 Important Factors for Your SAT/ACT Date

-Beyond the general tip of planning early, you'll need to decide what specific test dates you’ll be taking the SAT or ACT.
-Each test has 6-7 test dates throughout the year, and your score can vary on each test date based on a few key factors.
+Beyond the general tip of planning early, you'll need to decide on the specific test date you’ll be taking the SAT or ACT.
+Each test now has seven test dates throughout the year, and your score can vary on each test date based on a few key factors.

 #1: Deadlines for College Admissions and Scholarships

-There might be also other deadlines in play for you.
+There might be also other deadlines at play for you.
 For example, if you're recruited for athletics, you'll want to reach your SAT/ACT target goal by the end of your junior year.
-As we discuss in this article about how college recruiting works, college coaches won't want to spend time recruiting you if they don't think you have a good chance of getting into the school, which means your academics need to be on par with those of non-student athletes at the schools you're applying to.
+As we discuss in this article about how college recruiting works, college coaches won't want to spend time recruiting you if they don't think you have a good chance of getting into that school, which means your academics need to be on par with those of non-student athletes at the schools you're applying to.